mohamedniyaz/s3SyncService/readme.md

 * logs can be found in the service root dir
   * run services.msc
   * double click on the service
-  * "Path to executable" is where the logs are found under the name info.log and error.log
+  * "Path to executable" is where the logs are afound under the name info.log and error.log

 Delete Service